-The Commonwealth of Massachusetts

-William Francis Galvin

-Secretary of the Commonwealth One Ashburton Place, Boston, Massachusetts 02108-1512

-FORM : US!
-BE TYPED

-Articles of Entity Conversion of a

-FORM MUS

-Domestic Non-Profit with a Pending Provisional or Final Certification to Dispense Medical Use Marijuana to a Domestic Business Corporation

-(General Laws Chapter 156D, Section 9.53; 950 CMR 113.30)

-(1) Exact name of the non-profit: Healthy Pharms, Inc
+The Commonwealth of Massachusetts William Francis Galvin as of August 16, 2018.
+Secretary of the Commonwealth fassachusetts Department of Public Health spartment of Public Health in accordance Health Care Safety and Quality One Ashburton Place, Boston, Massachusetts 02108-1512 Aarijuana Treatment Center with the is a Medical FORM US!
+BE TYPED Articles of Entity Conversion of a FORM MUS Domestic Non-Profit with a Pending Provisional fealthy Pharms, Inc. or Final Certification to Dispense Medical Use Marijuana CMR to a Domestic Business Corporation enim Di (General Laws Chapter 156D, Section 9.53; 950 CMR 113.30) 463447386 (1) Exact name of the non-profit: Healthy Pharms, Inc.